|

 needs of individual practitioners and

-multinational companies, regional organisations,
+multinational companies, regional organizations,

 governments, government-linked agencies,

-non-profit agencies and small business.
+educational institutions, hospitals, non-profit agencies and small business.

 |

-to join the ICC:
+How to join the ICC via BCI:

 |